All About Seed Starting

 Seed Starting Temperature

 Temperature needs vary from seed to seed and plant to plant; some like it cool and others like it warm, but most thrive at room temperature (68 degrees Fahrenheit).
 Warm-season plants, like tomatoes, peppers and zinnias, germinate and grow faster with warmer temperatures; a seedling heat mat will hasten germination and growth for these and other summer growers.
-A flat-sized heat mat costs around $25.00 and will last for years.
+Temperature needs vary from seed to seed and plant to plant; some like it cool and others like it warm, but most thrive at room temperature (68 degrees Fahrenheit).
+A heat mat for seedling flats costs around $25.00 and will last for years.

 To avoid overwatering seeds and seedlings: (1) water gently and (2) water until mix is moist but not wet.
 These steps are most important before and right after seeds germinate because seeds and seedlings use less water and are easily drowned.
 A plastic water bottle with five holes poked into top makes a great gentle seed and seedling waterer (see photo).
 Bottom watering with a self-watering capillary mat is also recommended.
 Just be sure that no standing water remains at the tray base at any time.